spiegela/concourse-kubernetes-resource/README.md

 ### Create by command arguments

 Sometimes we like to create things through a single CLI instead of a template, and I say _"Why not?
-You do you."_  Of course, since the object details are defined in the `params` block, you should define the objects explicityly in the `source` block.
+You do you."_  Of course, since the object details are defined in the `params` block, you should define the objects explicitly in the `source` block.

 ```yaml
 resources: